michaelSederlin/mccormack/README.md

 This repository provides several predefined traffic scenarios for testing and demonstration of numerical simulation methods (e.g., McCormack scheme).
 Each scenario returns an initial density (`rho`), velocity (`v0`), and simulation parameters (`params`).

-Please notify me about any bugs or other mistakes.
+Please notify me about any bugs and/or other mistakes.

 ---